-Transfer of Common Units
+Transfer of Common Units and Preferred Units

-By transfer of common units in accordance with our partnership agreement, each transferee of common units automatically is admitted as a limited partner with respect to the common units transferred when such transfer and admission is reflected in our books and records.
+By transfer of common units or Preferred Units in accordance with our partnership agreement, each transferee of common units or Preferred Units automatically is admitted as a limited partner with respect to the common units or Preferred Units transferred when such transfer and admission is reflected in our books and records.
 Our general partner will cause any transfers to be recorded on our books and records no less frequently than quarterly.
 Each transferee automatically is deemed to: